openSUSE/obs-service-set_version/README.md

 This is the git repository for [openSUSE:Tools/obs-service-set_version](https://build.opensuse.org/package/show/openSUSE:Tools/obs-service-set_version).
 The authoritative source is https://github.com/openSUSE/obs-service-set_version

+## Dependencies
+Install the following deps:

+    zypper in python-packaging

 ## Test suite
 To run the full testsuite, some dependencies are needed:

     zypper in devscripts

-If the dependencies are not installed, some tests are skipped.
+If the dependencies are not installed, some tests are skipped. `zypper` itself is also needed for the tests with python packages and PEP440 compatible versions.

 To run the testsuite, execute:

     python -m unittest discover tests/

+The testrun may take some time.